 Two weeks into the dispute, on 29th January, dozens witnessed police officer Oscar Benoit firing the shot that killed Anna LoPizzo.
-But in a cynical move so typical of class struggles, authorities charged IWW organisers Joseph Ettor and Arturo Giovannitti with inciting murder – even though both men were at a meeting three miles away at the time of the shooting.
+But in a cynical move so typical of class struggles, the authorities charged I.W.W. organisers Joseph Ettor and Arturo Giovannitti with inciting murder – despite their both having attended a meeting three miles away at the time of the shooting.
 After Anna’s death, martial law was enforced and all public meetings declared illegal.
 Undeterred, the women continued to strike in LoPizzo’s memory.
 A month later, in a milestone victory, they won their wage increases.

-A century has passed since the Bread and Roses Strike, but how much has really changed?
-Low-waged migrant workers remain the most vulnerable and exploited, while economic growth remains powered and largely consumed by the wealthy few.
-And, with the shift in labour from industry to service, a new kind of “white collar” oppression has emerged.
-In the past two decades, management has re-asserted dictatorial powers while neo-liberalism has waged an all-out attack on unionisation.
-The result is that today in the US and UK, unions represent barely 10% of the workforce with inevitable consequences: “Draw one line on a graph charting the decline in union membership, then superimpose a second line charting the decline in [workers'] income share,” writes Timothy Noah – author of The Great Divergence, “and you will find that the two lines are nearly identical.”
+Over a century has passed since the Bread and Roses Strike, but how much has changed?
+Low-waged migrant workers remain the most vulnerable and exploited, while economic growth is still powered by the wealthy few.
+Moreover, with the shift in labour from industry to service, a new kind of oppression has emerged.
+In the past two decades, management has re-asserted dictatorial powers, while neo-liberalism has waged an all-out attack on unionisation.
+In his book The Great Divergence, author Timothy Noah comments: